ericraymond/github-site-alert/README.md

 * **Continuous Self-Triggering Loop**: To ensure 100% reliable execution (bypassing any native cron delays), the workflow runs a continuous self-triggering loop (daemon).
    - At the end of a run, it sleeps for the configured duration and dispatches a new workflow run to trigger itself.
    - The native scheduled cron acts as a self-healing fallback to restart the loop if it ever gets cancelled or fails due to network issues.
 * **Pipedream / External Triggers**: No external cron services or tokens are required.
-This is currently disabled.
+This is currently **disabled**.

+### Limit of one concurrent job
+Each job queries the currently active jobs and exits if any others are found

 ## Triggering an End-to-End Test
 - Easiest method is to edit directly on githhub.com `last_seen.json` on the`data` branch.